PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 and the quickest to depreciate.

-Guix, on the other hand, offers its users provenance-preserving /bit-reproducible builds/ of their entire operating systems: using Guix's implementation of the functional software deployment model, I should be able to reproduce, bit-for-bit, the exact same results across equivalent hardware.
+Guix, on the other hand, offers its users provenance-preserving _bit-reproducible builds_ of their entire operating systems: using Guix's implementation of the functional software deployment model, I should be able to reproduce, bit-for-bit, the exact same results across equivalent hardware.
 Suddenly our artworks can be deterministically produced not only at